 Developer evaluation shares the limitations of code evaluation.

-This is tied to the core Sema Principles: our code evaluation must of the best quality it can possibly be, and its limitations must be recognized.
+This is tied to the core Sema Principles: our code evaluation must be the best quality possible, and its limitations must be recognized.
 For example, code quality does not measure its success in meeting functional requirements.

 Code evaluation does not tell the full story of a developer’s contribution.